ROCm/HIP-CPU/docs/gcc_linux.md

-# Building the HIP CPU Runtime and Client Applications with Microsoft C++ #
+# Building the HIP CPU Runtime and Client Applications GCC C++ #

-This tutorial shows how to use the Microsoft Visual C++ Compiler on Windows to build the HIP CPU Runtime.
-It does not delve into the details of HIP, the C++ language or the Microsoft C++ toolset.
+This tutorial shows how to use the GCC C++ Compiler on Linux to build the HIP CPU Runtime.
+It does not delve into the details of HIP, the C++ language, the GCC toolset or the Linux ecosystem.

 If you encounter any difficulties, [please create an issue](https://github.com/ROCm-Developer-Tools/HIP-CPU/issues/new/choose) for this tutorial.